 Low Amniotic Fluid (Oligohydramnios) and Birth Injury Lawsuits

 Throughout a woman’s pregnancy and delivery, many complications can arise, and knowledgeable medical professionals must be on hand to mitigate any potential problems as they occur.
 If they are negligent and fail to recognize these problems, the mother and the baby could have birth injury cases.
-When medical negligence allows low amniotic fluid, or oligohydramnios, to cause problems during pregnancy and labor, a birth injury lawyer may be needed to help the injured mother fight for her rights and file for compensation.
+When medical negligence allows low amniotic fluid, or oligohydramnios, to cause problems during pregnancy and labor, a birth injury lawsuits may be needed to help the injured mother fight for her rights and file for compensation.

 What is amniotic fluid?

 The amniotic fluid is an important part of pregnancy.
 It is essentially part of the life support system of the fetus, protecting it and aiding in the development of limbs, muscles, lungs, and digestive organs.
 In healthy pregnancies, amniotic fluid is released after the formation of the amniotic sac, which happens about 12 days after conception.

 Initially, it is made up of water provided by the mother, and then at around 20 weeks, the primary substance is fetal urine.

 As the fetus grows and develops, it will tumble in the womb aided by the amniotic fluid.
 The baby begins to swallow and breathe the fluid during the second trimester of pregnancy.
 However, at times, the amniotic fluid can measure too high or too low.
 If the fluid measurement is too high, it is called polyhydramnios.
 If the fluid measures too low, then this is called oligohydramnios.